Okaloosa County Juvenile Defense Attorney

 My name is Tim Flaherty.
 I’ve been a criminal defense attorney in Okaloosa County since 2001.
-I am also the parent of two teenagers.
-I know how stressful and terrifying raising a teenager can be in this day and age.
-I would like to help you and your family through this ordeal with the right combination of legal expertise, tough love, and compassion.
+My partner’s name is Brandy Merrifield.
+We are also parents of teenagers.
+We know how stressful and terrifying raising a teenager can be in this day and age.
+We would like to help you and your family through this ordeal with the right combination of legal expertise, tough love, and compassion.

 Information about Juvenile Cases in Okaloosa County

-Below, you will see links to additional pages that have more information about some of the most common questions that parents ask me after their child is arrested in Okaloosa County:
+Below, you will see links to additional pages that have more information about some of the most common questions that parents ask after their child is arrested in Okaloosa County:

 A juvenile in Florida is a person under the age of 18.
 The prosecutor has the discretion to send the case to adult court.
 In some circumstances the prosecutor is required by statute to charge a juvenile as an adult.
 The time between arrest and the first hearing will dictate if your child is sent to adult court.
-It is during that crucial time period that I will do everything possible to keep the case in juvenile court.
+It is during that crucial time period that we will do everything possible to keep the case in juvenile court.